 However, if you arrived at a price initially, the dealer may ring you up after two weeks and notify you of a change in the agreed paying pattern; otherwise, your new car will have to be forfeited.
 They may even go a step further by threatening you that you will be reported to the police if you don’t return the car.
 It is known as yo-yo financing.
 You don’t have much of a choice than to collect your money back or accept his plans to inflate the loan arrangement.
 Beware this auto loan financial scam

-To stay clear of the yo-yo scam, it is advisable to search in your contract that indicates the loan is subject to approval.
-A dealer should never have allowed you in the first place to drive off the car until he is sure and convinced you would be able to pay.
+To stay clear of the yo-yo scam, it is advisable to search in your contract that indicates the loan is subject to amendment.
+A dealer should never have allowed you in the first place to drive off the car until he is sure and convinced you would be able to pay …

 Like other types of loans.
 There is nothing like guaranteed approval, but a lot of dealers use this to get buyers on their scammed list.
 They will process your credit and increase your chances of getting approved, for exorbitant terms.
 The reason most dealers run this scam is that the intending buyers already made up his mind to buy a car at a moderate and often affordable car loan interest rate.
 And even some borrowers may require a vehicle irrespective of the price offered.